ngiann/ConvolvedGaussianProcessesExperiments/README.md

 plot([c[k] for c in centroids[:,j]], posterior[:,j], "o-"); xscale("log")
 ```

-To plot the fit for the most likely fit, we load:
+To plot the fit for the most likely combination, we load:
 ```
 @load "predictions.jld2"
 ```